Economy of South Africa: Business process outsourcing

-South Africa has a sophisticated financial structure, with the JSE Limited, the largest stock exchange on the African continent, ranking 17th in the world in terms of total market capitalisation, which is $1,005 Trillion as of August 2020.

-The banking industry, overseen by the South African Reserve Bank, is dominated by four local players: Nedbank, ABSA, Standard Bank and First Rand.
-These banks provide both retail and investment banking services as the sector has become highly competitive with the re-entry of many experienced foreign banks, which returned to the market in the mid-1990s, having left in the late 1980s.
-Banks operating in South Africa, when left short of liquidity, need to borrow from the SARB at a fluctuating repo rate, which, in turn, allows the central bank to monitor liquidity positions.

 Informal sector

 South Africa's informal sector contributes 8% of the country's GDP and supports 27% of all working people.
 The South African Local Economic Development Network values the informal economy at 28% of SA's GDP.
 Given the relevance of this input, there is a constant interest in developing actions on an inclusive urban planning for the working poor.